 Like network hosts, applications provide specific services to other applications by exporting objects.
-Those objects are hierarchically organised, much like the parent-child relationship that classes derived from QObject possess.
-One difference, however, is that there is the concept of "root object", that all objects have as ultimate parent.
+Those objects are hierarchically organized, much like the parent-child relationship that classes derived from QObject possess.
+One difference, however, is that there is the concept of "root object", which all objects have as the ultimate parent.

 If we continue our analogy with Web services, object paths equate to the path part of a URL: